Live Chat

 Computer Desks: Choosing The Right One For Your Job

-Posted on 10th Apr 2019 in Office Desks, Standing Desks
+Categories: Office Desks, Standing Desks

 A 2017 study by the Brookings Institute found that the use of digital tools, particularly laptop computers, has increased dramatically in 517 of 545 surveyed occupations since 2002.
 Construction laborers, personal aides, security guards and even cooks now need adequate, if not substantial, digital knowledge to do their everyday jobs.